andlo/mycroft-skills-list-gitbook/skills/Netatmo-Weather.henridbr.md

 ---
-description: 'A Mycroft Skill for Home Temperatures and more with Netatmo'
+description: A Mycroft Skill for Home Temperatures and more with Netatmo
 ---

 ### _Netatmo-Weather.henridbr_